Project contact information

 Job creation and economic benefits

-IAES is deeply committed to lifting communities during these challenging times, and is working diligently to start construction as soon as possible.
-It is estimated that Project construction would result in creation of 294 jobs and generate a total economic output of $67 million toward Hawai‘i's economy. *
+AES is deeply committed to contributing to the diversification of the island's economy and its economic recovery.
+It is estimated that Project construction would result in the creation of 294 jobs and generate a total economic output of $68 million toward Hawai‘i's economy.

 Low-cost renewable energy

-Under a Power Purchase Agreement (PPA) approved by the Public Utilities Commission (PUC), the Project would deliver power at $0.08/kWh – the lowest in the state for renewable energy, and less than the cost of fossil fuel power. *
+Under a Power Purchase Agreement (PPA) approved by the Public Utilities Commission (PUC), the Project would deliver power at $0.08/kWh – one of the lowest in the state for renewable energy, and less than the cost of fossil fuel power.*

 Upon completion, the Project is anticipated to contribute approximately 15% of Maui’s energy needs. *